-Founded in July 2018, SkyDrive is an electric vertical takeoff and landing (eVTOL) company based in Toyota City, Japan.
+Founded in July 2018, SkyDrive Inc. is an electric vertical takeoff and landing (eVTOL) manufacturer based in Toyota City, Aichi Prefecture, Japan.
 Tomohiro Fukuzawa is the chief executive officer and Nobuo Kishi is the chief technology officer.
 The mission of the company is to take the lead in the once-in-a-century mobility revolution to design and produce eVTOL passenger and air cargo aircraft for advanced air mobility (AAM).
 According to a SkyDrive article on April 6, 2023, its cumulative funding has now exceeded ¥15 billion yen.
 (All images: SkyDrive)

 The company's goals is to make eVTOL aircraft safer than conventional aircraft, less costly, less noisy, autonomous and that require less infrastructure.
 The plan is to start using the aircraft in the mid-2020s for air transportation of goods and people in areas where conventional public transportation is slow or almost nonexistent in rural and urban areas.
 The company's vision is to create a future where everyone has access to eVTOL aircraft as their daily transportation in Japan and across the world.

 A brief history of the company starts in September 2012 when Tomohiro Fukuzawa formed a volunteer group automotive, drone and aviation industry professionals, who would meet outside of business hours and started discussions by first stating "Let's do something interesting".
 Based on Fukuzawa's automotive background, he asked the group a fundamental question, "How do people move?"
 Eventually, more than 100 ideas were talked about, such as cars which could also be submarines to small enough cars that could move from room to room, inside a building.